Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Your tour of duty here will be filled with adventure and challenges.
 Our staff will ensure that you in-processing is as expeditious as possible.
 If we can be of any assistance, please do not hesitate to contact us at (703) 806-4084/4392/0795

-All soldiers arriving to Fort Belvoir will report to their assigned units before inprocessing.
-The Fort Belvoir Human Resource Directorate (HRD), located in Building 213, provides both in and out processing.
+All soldiers arriving to Fort Belvoir will report to their assigned units before in-processing.
+The Fort Belvoir Human Resource Directorate, located at 9625 Middleton Road, Bldg.
+1189, provides both in and out processing.
 A check list must be obtained in order to begin either process.

-For newly arrived personnel, a Newcomers' Briefing is held on the first Monday of each month at Sosa Community Center, Bldg 200, at 9:00 a.m.
-If the first Monday is a holiday, the briefing will be held on the following Monday.
+For newly arrived personnel, a Newcomers' Briefing is held on the second Tuesday of each month at Sosa Community Center, Building 200, at 9:00 a.m.
+If the second Tuesday is a holiday, the briefing will be held on the following Monday.
 All military personnel, civilians, and their family members are encouraged to attend.

-Finance inprocessing is done through coordination with the Soldier's unit PAC.
-It is important to note that the Basic Allowance for Housing (BAH) at the local rate will not start until the Soldier signs into their gaining unit.
+Finance in-processing is done through coordination with the Soldier's unit Personnel Actions Command.
+It is important to note that the Basic Allowance for Housing at the local rate will not start until the Soldier signs into their gaining unit.

 If a Soldier gets married prior to PCSING, he/she must notify their commander prior to traveling to ensure proper documentation is made and procedures are followed.